battre/autocomplete-attribute-explainer/README.md

 common denominator for address formats.
 It suggested using a single full name field instead of using given and family name fields.
 It asked for unstructured address lines instead of asking for a house number and street name.

+This guidance is still good for websites that target an international audience.

 In practice it turns out that this approach suffers from two major challenges:
 * Many websites prefer to follow local customs or requirements of shipping